05 July, 2017

 "Go look in the mirror," I said and off he went.

 I tell ya!
 I was more than half awake by then.
-But I was wide awake when me eldest comes running in and sits down waiting for French toast, which his mother was busy making as HER mother told her what she was doing wrong in the making, I tell ya that Dragon will drive me to drink in the early morning!
-I took a sip of coffee and noticed me eldest as he chatted about how hungry he was and noticed something very different about him.
+But I was wide awake when the eldest came running in and sat down, waiting for French toast, which his mother was busy making as her mother (Dragon) was telling her what she was doing wrong in the making of said toast.
+I tell you, that Dragon will drive me to drink in the early morning!
+I took a sip of coffee and noticed the eldest as he chatted about how hungry he was, and noticed something very different about him.
 Look below, can you spot something different?

 Since when does he wear glasses?

 No, I didn't know.
-O'Hare had gone online and ordered himself two pairs of glasses.
-Yes, you are looking at the studious pair, the other pair I have not seen but can just imagine.
+O'Hare had gone online and ordered two pairs of glasses for himself.
+Yes, you are looking at the studious pair, the other pair I have not seen, but can just imagine.

 "Any more surprises I should know about?"
 I foolishly asked.

-"Oh one if you haven't seen the morning paper," Dragon volunteered, "North Korea claims it has intentionally lunched Miss Elle.
+"Oh, one if you haven't seen the morning paper," Dragon volunteered, "North Korea claims it has intentionally launched Miss Elle.
 I guess that's the girl from Beverly Hillbillies."

 "Donna Douglas wasn't it played that part?
-Wonder why they'd take her to lunch . . . intentionally?"
+Wonder why they'd take her to launch . . . intentionally?"

 "There's a WHAT?"
 I was more than wide awake now.